sontek/readme/manager.md

 processes that work for the team not against them.

 ### People
-I value the people on the team more than I value technology.
-I am protective of the people on my team and believe in investing in their continued growth.
-I care about the people that I work with and want to help them become better at what they do.
+I value the people on the team more than the technology.
+Programming is just typing and anyone can learn and get better at that.
+How you collaborate and the attitude you bring towards helping the people around you grow and improve is more valuable.

 ### Communication